Crested caracara: In Florida

+Vagrancy

+In July 2016 a northern caracara was reported and photographed by numerous people in the upper peninsula of Michigan, just outside of Munising.
+In June 2017, a northern caracara was sighted far north in St. George, New Brunswick, Canada.
+A specimen was photographed in Woodstock, Vermont in March 2020.

 Description

 The crested caracara has a total length of 50–65 cm and a wingspan of 120–132 cm.
 Its weight is 0.9–1.6 kg, averaging 1348 g in seven birds from Tierra del Fuego.
 Individuals from the colder southern part of its range average larger than those from tropical regions (as predicted by Bergmann's rule) and are the largest type of caracara.
 In fact, they are the second-largest species of falcon in the world by mean body mass, second only to the gyrfalcon.

 The cap, belly, thighs, most of the wings, and tail tip are dark brownish, the auriculars (feathers surrounding the ear), throat, and nape are whitish-buff, and the chest, neck, mantle, back, upper tail coverts, crissum (the undertail coverts surrounding the cloaca), and basal part of the tail are whitish-buff barred dark brownish.
 In flight, the outer primaries show a large conspicuous whitish-buff patch ('window'), as in several other species of caracaras.
 The legs are yellow and the bare facial skin and cere are deep yellow to reddish-orange.
 (The facial color can change depending on the bird's mood.)
 Juveniles resemble adults, but are paler, with streaking on the chest, neck, and back, grey legs, and whitish, later pinkish-purple, facial skin and cere.